 If you liked my recipe for Japanese Souffle Cheesecake, please rate it and leave a comment below.
 Also, don’t forget to follow me on Youtube, Pinterest, Facebook and Instagram to keep up to date with all the latest happenings on Chopstick Chronicles.
 Don’t forget to use the hashtag #ChopstickChronicles so I see your wonderful creations!

-- 200 g Philadelphia cream cheese this is the brand I used to use in Japan and it is readily available in Supermarkets in Australia and other places worldwide
+- 7oz/200g Philadelphia cream cheese This is the brand I used to use in Japan and it is readily available in Supermarkets in Australia and other places worldwide

 - 4 egg yolks I usually buy free range large eggs from a local farmer’s market and a whole egg weighs about 50 g.
 Yolks all together weighed approximately 65g